Building and maintaining deep relationships is crucial to your success as a private equity investor.

 - User Interface: Some users consider the UI/UX antiquated and hard to use.

 A different provider might be better for your firm if you want a more modern and agile CRM platform that can be deployed quickly without needing expensive customization work or ongoing professional services.

 Altvia is a web-based CRM built for alternative investment firms that works on top of Salesforce.

 PE firms and other alternative investment organizations rely on Altvia to organize deal flow, track their fundraising process, monitor portfolio companies, and manage limited partners and investor relations.

 On the CRM side, Altvia is similar to other traditional CRMs since it lacks relationship intelligence and relies on manually entering data instead of automation and enrichment.

 The Altvia CRM allows firms to track their deal pipeline and streamline due diligence by relying on customizable checklists for different stages of the evaluation process.
 From a reporting standpoint, Altvia enables users to create custom reports and dashboards to track deals, deal flow sources, valuation trends, and other types of analysis.

 Using Salesforce as a private equity CRM requires extensive and expensive customization from a third-party Salesforce partner or consultant.
-Most customization work would need to be complemented by a personalized training program which would add extra cost and make your deployment lengthy and costly compared to other out-of-the-box solutions.
+Most customization work would need to be complemented by a personalized training program, adding extra cost and making your deployment lengthy and costly compared to out-of-the-box solutions.